-How many times has your child come home with a goodie bag filled with plastic toys that they’ll probably only play with once and (eeek) candy wrapped in – you guessed it – even more plastic?
+How many times has your child come home with a goodie bag filled with plastic toys that they’ll probably only play with once and (eek) candy wrapped in – you guessed it – even more plastic?
 It’s a LOT of waste, especially when you multiply it by 15 or how many kids you have attending the party.
-Instead of giving goodie bags, why not opt for more creative tokens like a book, a small potted plant, personalised sugar cookies or even some chocolate chip cookies?
-You could even have an arts and crafts session or blow some bubbles instead!
+Instead of stuffing the goodie bags with cheap plastic toys, why not opt for more creative tokens like a book, a small potted plant, personalised cookies or even some chocolate chip cookies?
+To go a step further, pack all the goodies in a reusable cloth bag.

 We know that kids are a fickle bunch.
-And that usually means that their toy boxes are 20% toys they actually play with and the rest is just… trash.
-Instead of having to Marie Kondo your kids’ playroom every six months, why not ask them to make a wishlist for their birthday so that guests know EXACTLY what to get them.
-An even better option?
+And that usually means that their toy boxes are 20% toys they actually play with, and the rest is just… well, left in the toy box.
+Instead of having to Marie Kondo your kids’ playroom every six months.
 Choose organisations near and dear to your child’s heart and ask your generous guests to donate money on your child’s behalf instead.
 It’s a win-win for Mother Earth, your conscience, and bub!

 See, being eco-friendly and fun IS possible!
 With a little bit of creativity, you can help save the planet and keep your littles happy at the same time.